TrevorMills/formidable-plus/readme.txt

 == Screenshots ==

-1. The admin view of a simple menu planning table
+1. The admin view of a a simple table with calculations and a datepicker
-2. What the menu planner looks like to the end-user
+2. What the user sees for the calculations table when they are filling out the form
-3. The same form, but with all rows removed, and a new column to allow the end user to specify which meal.
-They can add/delete rows
-4. Examples with different field types within the table
+3. Examples with different field types within the table
+4. What the field looks like in a display or email context

 == Changelog ==

+= 1.2 =
+* Major Change: changed the UI for creating different field types within the table.
+Now, instead of having to write things like `checkbox:Title:apples|oranges|bananas`, you use a simple dropdown to choose the field type and a settings button to set the different options
+* New Field Types: Formidable Plus now ships with 10 built in field types, including Calculation, Datepicker and Data from Entries - common requests amongst Formidable Plus users
+* Feature: Select fields can now be marked as multiselect, which allows users to choose more than one value from the list
+* Feature: Select fields can now be marked as autocomplete, which changes the field in the table to be one where users can type and be presented with a list of available options
+* Fix: removed more lingering non-fatal PHP notices

 = 1.1.16 =
 * Fix: dealt with lingering non-fatal PHP notices